Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 Whether you are a neurodivergent person seeking therapy or a professional aiming to enhance your practice, you’ve come to the right place.

-This blog will explore the definition of neurodivergence, explain neurodivergent-affirming therapy, discuss its objectives, and describe how Blue Sky Learning embodies this approach.
+This blog will explore the definition of neurodivergence, explain neurodiversity-affirming therapy, discuss its objectives, and describe how Blue Sky Learning embodies this approach.

 The term "neurodivergent" was coined in 2000 by Kassiane Asasumasu, an autism rights activist, during the autism rights movement that gained momentum in the 1990s.